Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 • Sanction: A consequence imposed by the college on a Respondent who is found to have violated this policy.

-• Sexual Harassment: The umbrella category including the offenses of sexual harassment, sexual assault, stalking, and dating violence and domestic violence as set forth in Title IX regulations (34 CFR 106.30) and identified in detail in this policy.
+• Sex-based harassment: The umbrella category including the offenses of sexual harassment, and harassment based on sex stereotypes, sex characteristics, pregnancy, or related conditions, sexual orientation, or gender identity, sexual assault, stalking, and dating violence and domestic violence as set forth in Title IX regulations (34 CFR §106.20) and identified in detail in this policy.

-• Supportive Measures: Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the parties to restore or preserve access to the College’s education program or activity, including measures designed to protect the safety of all parties or the College’s educational environment, and/or deter harassment, discrimination, and/or retaliation.
+• Supportive Measures: Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, without burdening a complainant or respondent, and without fee or charge to the parties to (i) restore or preserve access to the College’s education program or activity, including measures designed to protect the safety of all parties or the College’s educational environment, and/or deter harassment, discrimination, and/or retaliation, or (ii) provide support during the College’s grievance procedures or during informal resolution of the Complaint.
+The College will not disclose information about supportive measures to persons other than the person to whom they apply unless necessary to provide the supportive measure.

 Prohibited Conduct